I think this article is must reading to understand the actions of a very important figure in our time.

 Jesus told a church back in the day to wake up, and strengthen the things that remain.
 See, they had invested in transient things, and ignored what lasted.
 He exhorted them to get a grip, assess priorities and focus on eternal things.

 When we don’t listen to the exhortation, He simplifies our options by removing the transient things…and this happened to me last year, a year of sorrow, loss, and ultimately deliverance.

-I am glad to see it end, and so happy as well for the way that Lady Grace took me in hand the last 3 months of the year and rooted, grounded my feet and heart in a renewed understanding of my worth and value and significance to Them, to Her…She taught me to begin to love myself, and thus I can with a true heart truly love others.
+I am glad to see it end, and so happy as well for the way that Mama took me in hand the last 3 months of the year and rooted, grounded my feet and heart in a renewed understanding of my worth and value and significance to Them, to Her…She taught me to begin to love myself, and thus I can with a true heart truly love others.

 I have always associated the number 5 with Grace, for a variety of reasons.

 So 55…this is gonna be the year of double grace…Grace upon grace!
 Charissa (which means grace) Grace.

 Moses said to the Lord, in that famous encounter that began with the Lord testing Moses’ heart with the declaration that He was sick and tired of the stubborn nature of the people of Israel.